Skip to content

 Storage Overview

-There are four complementary filesystems where you can store your data.
+There are three complementary filesystems where you can store your data.

 Name Path Alias Backup Purged Usage Disks